Loading...

 An additional thread will periodically close idle connections not used for a time corresponding to option "maxIdleTime".
 The pool will ensure recreating the connection to satisfy the "minPoolSize" option value.

-This avoids keeping unused connections in the pool, overloading the server uselessly.
-If the "staticGlobal" option is set, the driver will ensure that the "maxIdleTime" option is less than the server wait_timeout setting.
+It avoids keeping unused connections in the pool, overloading the server uselessly.
+If the "staticGlobal" option is set, the driver will ensure that the "maxIdleTime" option is less than the server setting.

-When creating a connection, driver need to execute between 2 to 4 additional queries after socket initialization / ssl initialization depending on options.
+When creating a connection, the driver needs to execute between 2 and 4 additional queries after socket initialization/SSL initialization, depending on options.

-If your application never change the following global variables don't change (rarely changed) :
+If your application never changes, the following global variables don't change (rarely changed):

-Additional enhancement then : Statement.cancel, Connection.abort() methods using pool are super fast, because of reusing a connection from pool.
+Additional enhancement then: The Statement.cancel and Connection.abort() methods using the pool are super fast because of reusing a connection from the pool.

-If any change occur, JMX method resetStaticGlobal permit to reset values from memory.
+If any change occurs, the JMX method resetStaticGlobal permits resetting values from memory.

-if not disabled by option "registerJmxPool", JMX give some information on pool state.
-MBeans name are like "org.mariadb.jdbc.pool:type=*".
+If not disabled by the option "registerJmxPool", JMX gives some information on the pool state.
+MBeans names are like "org.mariadb.jdbc.pool:type=*".

 long getActiveConnections(); -> indicate current used connection